 Today the College is home to around 360 undergraduates; 200 postgraduate students, drawn from universities all over the world; the Master and around 60 Fellows.
 The College has a committed and friendly body of non-academic staff numbering around 110.

-Former students from Selwyn College have become prominent in many walks of life, including the actors Hugh Laurie and Tom Hollander, the Archbishop of York, John Sentamu, the barrister and broadcaster Clive Anderson, the writer Robert Harris (author of 'Enigma', 'Lustrum', and ‘An Officer and a Spy’), the academics Professor Claire Warwick and Professor Juliet John; the celebrated Indian lawyer Zia Mody, and the politicians Simon Hughes and John Gummer.
+Former students from Selwyn College have become prominent in many walks of life, including the actors Hugh Laurie and Tom Hollander, the Archbishop of York, John Sentamu, the barrister and broadcaster Clive Anderson, the writer Robert Harris (author of 'Enigma', 'Lustrum', and ‘An Officer and a Spy’), the academics Professor Claire Warwick and Professor Juliet John; the celebrated Indian lawyer Zia Mody, and the politicians Sir Simon Hughes, Kate Forbes (a minister in the Scottish government) and Wes Streeting.